 The only information that I could dig up at the moment was the bunker was known under the name Funkbunker Karo Ass, and that it was used by the SS as a communications bunker.

 By the way – heres a piece about the Lager Koralle – the main Headquarters and communication center for the German Kriegsmarine and U-Boat fleet.
+And while we’re on the topic of command bunkers – heres an in depth look at the Bunker Zeppelin and Maybach I – the command bunker of the German Army High Command.

 It consisted of several floors (at least 2) and had a large Radio Tower.
 While the initial idea of hiding units in the forest might have been good, it actually turned out to be a terrible idea.
 Bombers easily spotted the roads and buildings peeking out of the forest and bombed the hell out of them.